Lord's Resistance Army: 1986–2000

 By August 1987, Auma's Holy Spirit Mobile Force scored several victories on the battlefield and began a march toward the capital, Kampala.
-In 1988, after the Holy Spirit Movement was decisively defeated in the Jinja District and Auma fled to Kenya, Kony seized this opportunity to recruit the Holy Spirit remnants.
+In 1988, after the Holy Spirit Movement was decisively defeated in the Jinja District and Auma fled to Kenya, Kony seized the opportunity to recruit the Holy Spirit remnants.
 The LRA occasionally carried out local attacks to underline the inability of the government to protect the population.
-The fact that most NRA government forces, in particular, former members of the Federal Democratic Movement (FEDEMO), were known for their lack of discipline and brutal actions meant that the civilian population was accused of supporting the rebel LRA; likewise, the rebels accused the population of supporting the government army.
+The fact that most NRA government forces, in particular former members of the Federal Democratic Movement (FEDEMO), were known for their lack of discipline and brutality meant that the civilian population was accused of supporting the rebel LRA; likewise, the rebels accused the population of supporting the government army.

-In March 1991, the Ugandan governments NRA started Operation North, which combined efforts to destroy the LRA, while cutting away its roots of support among the population through heavy-handed tactics.
+In March 1991, the Ugandan government started Operation North, which combined efforts to destroy the LRA, while disrupting popular support for the group through heavy-handed tactics.
 As part of Operation North, the army created the "Arrow Groups", village guards mostly armed with bows and arrows.
 The creation of the Arrow Groups angered Kony, who began to feel that he no longer had the support of the population.
-After the failure of Operation North, Betty Oyella Bigombe initiated the first face-to-face meeting between representatives of the rebel LRA and NRA government.
-The rebels asked for a general amnesty for their combatants and to "return home", but the government stance was hampered by disagreement over the credibility of the LRA negotiators and political infighting.
-At a meeting in January 1994, Kony asked for six months to regroup his troops but by early February, the tone of the negotiations was growing increasingly bitter and the LRA broke off negotiations, accusing the government of trying to entrap them.
+After the failure of Operation North, Betty Oyella Bigombe initiated the first face-to-face meeting between representatives of the LRA and the NRA government.

+The rebels asked for a general amnesty for their combatants and to "return home", but the government's stance was confused by disagreement over the credibility of the LRA negotiators and political infighting.
+At a meeting in January 1994, Kony asked for six months to regroup his troops, but by early February, the negotiations became increasingly bitter and the LRA broke off negotiations, accusing the government of trying to entrap them.

 Starting in the mid-1990s, the LRA was strengthened by military support from the government of Sudan, which was retaliating against Ugandan government support for rebels in what would become South Sudan.
-The LRA fought with the NRA army which led to mass atrocities such as the killing or abduction of several hundred villagers in Atiak in 1995 and the kidnapping of 139 school girls in Aboke in 1996 that were forced to become soldiers and also sex slaves to the soldiers.
+The LRA fought the NRA, leading to mass atrocities such as the killing or abduction of several hundred villagers in Atiak in 1995 and the kidnapping of 139 school girls in Aboke in 1996 that were forced to become soldiers and also sex slaves to the soldiers.
 The government created the so-called "protected camps" beginning in 1996.
 The LRA declared a short-lived ceasefire for the duration of 1996 Ugandan presidential election, possibly in the hope that Yoweri Museveni would be defeated.
 Based on 1999 UNICEF data, over 6,000 children were held by LRA rebels in Northern Uganda.